kaisenye/dictation/README.md

-# Meeting Helper
+# Romo

-A modern Electron app for Mac built with React, Vite, and Tailwind CSS to help you manage meetings more effectively with real-time AI transcription powered by Whisper.cpp and intelligent meeting assistance powered by Llama.cpp.
+A modern Electron app for Mac built with React, Vite, and Tailwind CSS featuring intelligent dictation with real-time AI transcription powered by Whisper.cpp and advanced post-processing powered by Llama.cpp.

 ## 🚀 Features

-- 📅 **Schedule Meetings** - Organize and plan your meetings efficiently
-- 🎤 **Real-time Transcription** - AI-powered speech-to-text using Whisper.cpp
+- 🎤 **Real-time Dictation** - AI-powered speech-to-text using Whisper.cpp
-- 🤖 **AI Meeting Assistant** - Ask questions about meeting content using Llama.cpp
+- 🤖 **Intelligent Post-processing** - Llama.cpp powered content organization and formatting
-- 📝 **Auto-Summarization** - AI-generated meeting summaries
+- ⌨️ **Global Shortcuts** - Quick access with customizable keyboard shortcuts
+- 🍎 **macOS Native** - Menu bar integration with tray icon
-- 📝 **Take Notes** - Capture important points and action items
+- 📝 **Use Case Detection** - Auto-detect and format content for different purposes
-- ⏱️ **Track Time** - Keep meetings on schedule and productive
-- 📊 **Analytics** - Review meeting insights and patterns
 - 🔒 **Privacy-First** - All AI processing happens locally on your device
+- 📋 **One-click Copy** - Instantly copy transcriptions to clipboard

 ## 🛠 Technology Stack